lmsilva-oss/geocoding/README.md

 * MongoDB: add the hostname and port (optionally database name) to src/main/resources/application.properties
 * Google Geocode API Key: add it to src/main/resources/application.properties

+This project is developed using the IntelliJ IDEA.

 Notes:
 * The GET request mapping is a bit weird, it could be done differently:
     * add a new mapping for /addresses to fetch all addresses currently stored